MicrosoftDocs/architecture-center/docs/patterns/publisher-subscriber.md

 # Publisher-Subscriber pattern

-Enable an application to announce events to multiple interested consumers aynchronously, without coupling the senders to the receivers.
+Enable an application to announce events to multiple interested consumers asynchronously, without coupling the senders to the receivers.

 **Also called**: Pub/sub messaging